Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/docs/TimeoutAndRetriesConfig.md

 ### Timeout config

 The timeout options for the client can be changed from the default configurations with the options below.
+These options can be passed in at the client constructor or on a per-request basis.
 These are:
 - `Client Timeout`: can be changed by passing the `timeout` option.
 This option has no default value, and is only present if it is passed in by the user.
 If not present, the other connectivity timeouts will be used.
 - `Connection Timeout`: can be changed through `connection_timeout` option.
 Default value is 60s.